BugShooting/BugShooting.Homepage/free.md

 <div id="requestform">

   <h1>Request Free License</h1>
   The free license is only usable in a personal and non-commercial context.
-Commercial use of Bug Shooting requires the purchasing of a [commercial license]({{ site.baseurl }}/pricing).
+Commercial use of Bug Shooting requires the purchasing of a <a href="{{ site.baseurl }}/pricing">commercial license</a>.

   <form>
     <div class="row mb-3">